 You may chastise your child if he misbehaves and you become irritated as a result.
 Negative attention is the kind of attention you’re providing your child right now.
 This can take the form of reprimands, lectures, or penalties.
 If your child is actively seeking your attention, this form of negative attention will not work to minimize, but rather to escalate, his misbehavior.
 As a result, it will become a vicious cycle of ongoing mischief and unfavorable attention from you.

 · No Attention

 While you pay little attention to your child when he or she is doing anything wonderful, it signifies you are only paying attention when he or she is misbehaving, and you are missing out on his positive attention behavior.
 Two brothers, for example, who are normally chaotic or destructive, are quietly watching TV together.
 This beneficial change is not acknowledged or responded to by their parents.
 This is an example of obliviousness.
 If the boys misbehave again, though, the parents are quick to notice and respond with a reprimand.

 What You Should Do?

 Attempt to ignore.
-If your child is shouting, crying, or otherwise making a disturbance, don’t be afraid to tell him that he won’t get any chocolate or additional TV time as a result of his behavior and that you’ll listen to him after he calms down.
+If your child is shouting, crying, or otherwise making a disturbance, don’t be afraid to tell him that he won’t get any chocolate or Cake delivery or additional TV time as a result of his behavior and that you’ll listen to him after he calms down.